1. Get yourself a reusable straw, some ice, mixer and your favourite spirit and who needs fancy cocktail glasses!

 15. Decanting – sometimes buying items in bulk that we use often i.e. yoghurt, seems the most logical way and prevents the endless individual pots issue.
 My small and medium glass jars, are perfect for decanting my daily morning yoghurt into with a spoonful of honey, lemon curd or frozen fruits.
 Or make loads of homemade crisps and seal them up in jars to help you stick to your daily dose.

 16. Overnight oats – one of my favourite time savers.
 Try a few different recipes to find your preferred version and spend a couple of minutes each evening prepping what could be your breakfast or lunch for the next day.
 The time it spends in the fridge overnight is where the magic happens – with so little effort from yourself!

-17. Herb garden – in the medium and large jars, fill the base inch with a layer of small gravel and fill with good compost before planting up your herbs: mint, rosemary, coriander, parsley all do well on a windowsill – just make sure you monitor the moisture level for a perfect supply of fresh herbs
+17. Herb garden – in the medium and large jars, fill the base inch with a layer of small gravel and fill with good compost before planting up your herbs: mint, rosemary, basil, coriander, parsley all do well on a windowsill – just make sure you monitor the moisture level for a perfect supply of fresh herbs

 18. Just plain reuse them!
 Bulk make, jams, curds, chutneys, ferments, pickles and reuse the jars for their original purpose! www.rivercottage.net/recipes-in/preserves